elGreato/savvy/README.md

 - Created static HTML pages for viewing modules using Bootstrap Studio.
 (Ali)
 - Created static HTML pages for adding and editing modules.
 (Kevin)
 - Added pages to PHP project and converted them into php files.
 (Ali)
-- Added dynamic entries to the addModule.php file, such as error messages.
+- Added dynamic entries to the addModule.php and editModule.php files, such as error messages.
 (Kevin)
 - Added dynamic entries to the main.php file, such as modules list, edit or delete buttons.
 (Ali)
 - Created corresponding routes and added the required methods to the ModuleController class.
 (Kevin)
-- Filled these methods with instructions which business services in ModuleServiceImpl to execute and which page to load.
+- Filled these controller methods with instructions which business services in ModuleServiceImpl to execute, which validations to do and which pages to load.
 (Kevin)
 - Created ModuleValidator class that prevents users from entering invalid or malicous data when creating or editing a module.
 (Kevin)

 ### Step 8 : Comementing Functionalty (Ali)